 (3) 1The dissertation as a scientific treatise can consist of separate published papers or papers submitted for publication (kumulative Dissertation or dissertation by publication).
 2Such work must follow an internal logic which has to be coherently demonstrated by an overall introduction and concluding discussion.
 3Further details regarding the type and number of contributions are determined by the faculties.

 (2) 1Academically outstanding candidates with a bachelor’s degree can be directly admitted to a doctoral degree on the basis of a qualification procedure.
-They are not required to obtain a further degree as defined in sentence 1 above.
+They are not required to obtain a further degree as defined in subsection 1 above.
 2Academic aptitude is determined by

 3At least one of the admission exams referred to in sentence 2, no. 1 may not be conducted by the supervisor.
 4The admission exam verifies that the applicant has the required scientific and methodical abilities in the intended field of doctoral studies.
 5The attendance of courses prior to the exam is not required.
 6The faculty board may determine specific rules for the content, form and conducting of the admission exam.
 7A failed admission exam cannot be repeated at the same or another faculty of Technische Universität Berlin.

-(3) 1An applicant completing a Diplom degree at a university of applied sciences, (Fachhochschule) with an overall grade of “with distinction”, “very good”, or “good”, is required to further demonstrate their academic aptitude to pursue a doctorate.
+(3) 1An applicant completing a Diplom degree at a university of applied sciences (Fachhochschule) with an overall grade of “with distinction,” “very good,” or “good,” is required to further demonstrate their academic aptitude to pursue a doctorate.
 2Such proof is provided by the applicant passing at least one and up to three admission exams in the subject area of their intended doctorate and related fields as per subsection 2.
 Admission exams are to be taken after the candidate has applied for admission as doctoral candidate in accordance with Section 4.
 The admission examination verifies that the applicant has the required academic skills in the field of their intended doctorate.

-(4) 1If the applicant has conducted and completed university studies abroad, the faculty board is entitled to accept the equivalence of the university degree with a German university degree under consideration of an expert evaluation to be obtained from the Executive Board of Technische Universität Berlin.
-2In the event that the faculty board does not accept equivalence, additional studies and examinations may be required or the application declined.
+(4) If the applicant has completed university studies abroad, the faculty board may accept the equivalence of the university degree with a German university degree as per subsection 1 under consideration of an expert evaluation to be obtained from the relevant department at Technische Universität Berlin.

-(1) 1The applicant must declare in writing their intention to apply as doctoral candidate at the selected faculty at the earliest possible date.
+(1) 1The applicant must declare in writing their intent to pursue a doctorate at the selected faculty at the earliest possible date.
 2The application must contain a description of the intended subject of the dissertation, a work plan, as well as the documentation referred to in Section 5 (1), sentence 3, nos.
 1-3; candidates that have completed a Diplom degree at a university of applied sciences (Fachhochschule) must attach their Diplom thesis, as well as any possible additional scientific theses.
-3If the thesis is to be supervised by a professor or junior professor of the faculty, or by a junior research group leader, the supervisor must provide a letter of acceptance.
-4Furthermore, the candidate and their supervisor or supervisors shall conclude a supervision agreement in accordance with the relevant provisions of Technische Universität Berlin.
-5The aforementioned provisions are passed by the committee which oversees the doctoral regulations of Technische University Berlin.
-6The dean assesses the application and informs the applicant of either acceptance and possible conditions, or a denial in writing in accordance with subsection 3.
+3The thesis is to be supervised by a full professor, university lecturer, junior professor, junior research group leader with a doctorate or full-time extraordinary professor in the faculty, whose agreement must be submitted along with the application.
+4The dean assesses the application and informs the applicant of either acceptance and possible conditions, or a denial in writing in accordance with subsection 3.
+5Furthermore, the applicant and their supervisor or supervisors shall conclude a supervision agreement in accordance with the current regulations of Technische Universität Berlin.
+6The aforementioned provisions are passed by the committee which oversees the doctoral regulations of Technische University Berlin.